Comics Explode into Pop Culture

 The performance of the Green Lantern motion picture led Warner Brothers to slow down the pace of building a cinematic universe, but the impact of the merchandising sales severely hampered the Green Lantern Saturday morning animated series.
 While three maquettes were produced for adult fans retailers were less than willing to place orders for a toy line while they struggled to clear shelves of the movie toys which they purchased in great quantities based on the hype for the movie.
 Mattel did produce prototypes for the figure but with no retailer willing to order them the line never went into production.
 A McDonald’s Happy Meal campaign would result in a few products but the lack of a retail toy line would doom the series.

 While Green Lantern: The Animated Series would produce great ratings for the Cartoon Network the bottom line was that despite the show’s performance there was no way for the show to continue from a purely financial standpoint.
-The budget for the CGI animated show was nearly $1 million per episode and required the licencing from the toy line to stay on the air.
+The budget for the CGI animated show was nearly $1 million per episode and required the licensing revenue from the toy line to stay on the air.
 After one season the show, which gathered a large faithful following and had received three Annie Award nominations, would not be renewed for a second season.

 Alan Scott would make headlines in 2012 when DC Comics announced that their “New 52” reboot would retire the Golden Age versions of their characters in favor of modern interpretations.
 The Earth-2 Green Lantern would be openly gay much as his son, Obsidian, had been, but as a more marquee name would gather a great deal of interest.

 Hal Jordan continued to be the face of Green Lantern to the general public, appearing in a new animated film continuity, a major marketing campaign with the Target retail chain, and as a major character in the Injustice: Gods Among Us video game which also offered John Stewart as a skin for the character.
 Even as Warner Brothers slowed the pace of their DC film universe on television both the Arrow and Flash television series were revitalizing superheroes on the small screen.
-Both shows have had multiple references to Coast City, Ferris Aircraft and a missing pilot but while Ollie and Barry have thrived on television their friend Hal Jordan remains out of the picture.
+Both shows have had multiple references to Coast City, Ferris Aircraft, and a missing pilot but while Ollie and Barry have thrived on television their friend Hal Jordan remains out of the picture.
 Green Lantern references would continue to appear on The Big Bang Theory and an episode of One Tree Hill would use Hal’s power ring to help a young boy deal with his fears.

 In 2013 Geoff Johns announced that he would be leaving the main Green Lantern series in part due to his expanding role as the Chief Creative Officer for DC Entertainment.
-Three months later his nine year run on the character would culminate in a large oversize issue which would wrap up a number of plot threads and leave the Green Lantern Corps without leaders in the wake of Sinestro’s murder of the Guardians of the Universe.
+Three months later his nine-year run on the character would culminate in a large oversize issue which would wrap up a number of plot threads and leave the Green Lantern Corps without leaders in the wake of Sinestro’s murder of the Guardians of the Universe.
 Robert Venditti would take over the series and Van Jensen replaced Peter Tomasi when he left the Green Lantern Corps series along with Johns.
 As the Johns era led to a great deal of expansion for the Green Lantern universe, Venditti and Jensen stripped away some of the layers.

-Carol Ferris and Hal Jordan would once again breakup and Carol would transition to the Green Lantern: New Guardians series where she would develop romantic feelings for Kyle Rayner, a decision which left many fans shaking their heads.
+Carol Ferris and Hal Jordan would once again break up and Carol would transition to the Green Lantern: New Guardians series where she would develop romantic feelings for Kyle Rayner, a decision which left many fans shaking their heads.
 Kyle left his green ring behind to become the sole White Lantern in the universe through his mastery of all seven emotions.
 Sinestro finally got his own series and Guy Gardner would find himself leading the Red Lantern Corps.
 Venditti made major changes to Green Lantern lore by changing the origins of the emotional energy which fuels the power rings, vilifying the Green Lantern Corps in the eyes of the universe at large, and destroying both Oa and the Blue Lantern Corps.
 A new crop of Guardians would leave Hal Jordan in charge of the Green Lanterns as they struggled to regain the honor of the Corps and ultimately Jordan would voluntarily shoulder the burden by going renegade and taking Krona’s power gauntlet to go it alone.

-DC Comics would do some retooling and ultimately cancel Green Lantern Corps, Green Lantern: New Guardians and Red Lanterns.
+DC Comics would do some retooling and ultimately cancel Green Lantern Corps, Green Lantern: New Guardians, and Red Lanterns.
 John Stewart and Guy Gardner would find new homes in a Cullen Bunn penned Green Lantern: The Lost Army series while Hal and Sinestro would continue to headline their own books.
 Kyle Rayner would seemingly face his demise on the pages of a revived Omega Men series however there is more to the story than was initially revealed which continues to unfold.
 Green Lantern would appear on the big screen again in 2014, however this time in Lego form as part of the animated Lego Movie.
 Guy Gardner and Hal Jordan have since appeared in several Lego/DC Comics animated films and video games with the Lantern lore featuring heavily in the Lego Batman 3: Beyond Gotham game.
 The Green Lantern mythology would also play a major part in the Warner Brothers Interactive DC Universe Online massive multiplayer online game. and the Infinite Crisis MOBA game.

 As Green Lantern reaches the 75th anniversary of that first appearance back in All-American Comics #16 the one thing that is certain is that the mythology and lore that has endured for these past decades will continue in one form or another.
-Through reboots, re-launches and the emergence of new ways to experience the superhero experience Green Lantern has remained a constant in an ever-changing landscape.
+Through reboots, re-launches, and the emergence of new ways to experience the superhero experience Green Lantern has remained a constant in an ever-changing landscape.
 Heroes rise and fall but no matter how dark the Blackest Night becomes we can count on the emerald light of will to continue to shine through.